LackOfMorals/lackofmorals.github.io/_posts/2024-4-26-neo4j-query-api-and-parameters.md

 To illustrate the difference parameters make, we'll run a comparative test that creates the entire London Tube Network in Neo4j.
 We'll use Neo4j Desktop as Query APi is not ( yet ) available in Aura.
 For the code, we can modify that used in previous articles on this topic.

 As for timing, we'll use a Python decorator to see how long the Neo4j request function call takes.
-Here it is
+Here it is , thanks to realpython.com

 ```PYTHON
 def timer(func):